Designed by doctors, shaped by you

 If you can’t get insurance coverage for weight loss drugs, there are still options and other ways to save on weight loss drugs:

 • Look into coupons, deals, and manufacturer savings programs.
 Coupons, discounts, and payment-assistance programs can make brand-name weight loss medications more affordable.
-For instance, access to compounded semaglutide through Hers starts at $199 a month with a 12-month plan paid upfront in full.

 • Use your health savings account (HSA) or flexible spending account (FSA).
 You can set aside pre-tax dollars to use for eligible medical expenses.
 Both GLP-1s and oral weight loss medications through Hers are eligible for reimbursement with an HSA or FSA (check your plan for details).